Boy bishop: Revivals

 The tradition continues in Burgos, Spain.
 There, the boy-bishop feast is extremely popular before the cathedral choir.
-After its re-establishment, the boy bishop was revived in 1987, and is celebrated annually.
-Palencia also holds the ceremony,.
+After its re-establishment, the boy bishop was revived in 1987 and is celebrated annually.
+Palencia also holds the ceremony.
 The tradition in the Monastery of Montserrat by L'Escolania is renowned.
 The festival was also revived in Chavagnes International College, a Catholic boarding school in France.

-In the United States, adoptions of the custom took place in 1979 at the Cathedral of All Saints (Episcopal) in Albany, New York, as part of an annual renaissance fair on the grounds of that great Gothic church.
+In the United States, adoptions of the custom took place in 1979 at the Cathedral of All Saints (Episcopal) in Albany, New York, as part of an annual renaissance fair on the grounds of the Gothic church.

-In recognition of diversity, in December 2009, a teenage girl from Wellingborough, England was appointed Britain's First Girl Bishop at All Saints' Church in the town.
+In recognition of diversity, in December 2009, a teenage girl from Wellingborough, England, was appointed Britain's First Girl Bishop at All Saints' Church.
+Furthermore, it is more widely known as the Chorister Bishop ceremony, rather than the Boy Bishop Ceremony.